sagemath/trac_to_gh/Issue 5897.md

 # Issue 5897: add some javascript to make jsmath happier (very easy ticket to close, probably)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5897

 Original creator: was